Cost Comparison

 Cost Tiers by State

-The following table categorizes states into tiers based on the general cost trends for obtaining a Master Electrician License:
+The following table categorizes states into cost tiers based on the general affordability of obtaining a Master Electrician License:

 TierEstimated RangeStates